FeepingCreature/feepingcreature.github.com/libcon.md

 Q: But they're saying offensive things!

 A: That's not a question.
 Joke aside: _just leave the area_.
 They bought tickets, just like you did.
-They have a right to their space on the conference floor.
-If whatever they're saying is offensive to you, you've probably wandered into a socially incompatible area of the conference.
+They have a right to their space on the convention floor.
+If whatever they're saying is offensive to you, you've probably wandered into a socially incompatible area of the convention.
 Remember: this is their space.

 * If you've left the area and they're following you, or you feel they're following you, they may be harassing you.
 Talk to an Organizer.
 The Organizer will try to ascertain what the problem is, where you should go to find good people to talk to, and where they should go to find good people to talk to.

-* If they're still following you, talk to an Organizer again and they'll escalate the problem to a conference owner.
-The conference owners have the right to kick people out, and are asked to do so if harassment is taking place.
+* If they're still following you, talk to an Organizer again and they'll escalate the problem to a convention owner.
+The convention owners have the right to kick people out, and are asked to do so if harassment is taking place.

-  * Point of principle: Everybody at the conference has bought a ticket.
+  * Point of principle: Everybody at the convention has bought a ticket.
 That means they have the right to a certain area around their person.
 In general: if you were there first, you don't have to move.
 But if an Organizer[1] tells you that there's nicer people elsewhere, you are strongly recommended to follow their advice.

 Q: Well, I'm feeling harassed by the things these people are saying!